nomcopter/react-mosaic/README.md

 ### Installation
 1. `yarn add react-mosaic-component`
-1. Make sure `lib/react-mosaic.css` is included on your page.
+1. Make sure `react-mosaic-component.css` is included on your page.
 1. Import the `Mosaic` component and use it in your app.

 ### Blueprint Theme